Guide to US Expat Taxes in Germany

 Your Spouse is a US Citizen or Greencard Holder: Since you both must report your foreign income and your foreign assets, the best option is probably Married Filing Jointly.
 In the eyes of the IRS, as a married couple, it makes little difference where in the world you live, including Germany.

 Your Spouse is a non-US Citizen: If you live outside the United States, your foreign spouse is not required to file a US tax return.
-In most cases, filing as married-filing-separately is the best way to go.
+In most cases, filing as married-filing separately is the best way to go.
 Remember, they must be a non-US Citizen without a Greencard to file separately.

 Child Tax Credits for Families Living Abroad

 Whether Married or Single, most expat parents can benefit from the Child Tax Credit.
-You can claim up to $1,500 per child in refundable child tax credits when you live abroad.
+You can claim up to $1,600 per child in refundable child tax credits when you live abroad.
 Since most expats won’t owe US taxes, chances are you will receive the total amount as a tax return.
 Now that’s a win.

 If you were hoping to receive the new, higher Child Tax Credit, you must have lived in the US for at least half of the tax year.
 Read more about if your child qualifies for the Child Tax Credit and exactly how much you could receive.

-MyExpatTaxes‘ tax software will automatically determine if you are eligible for the refund.
+MyExpatTaxes‘ tax software will automatically determine if you are eligible for a refund.
 You can always ask a tax professional to review your prior year’s US tax returns to see if they are worth amending.

 Anyone who doesn’t qualify as married according to the IRS but still has dependent children can consider if they should file as Head of Household.